FuzzingLabs/sol-azy/docs/src/cli/sast.md

 ## Output

-Sol-azy prints results in a terminal table or as JSON.
+sol-azy prints result in a terminal table or as JSON.

 - Rule metadata
 - File names